THE108/validator/README.md

 	(in this fork)

 	in
-		Validates that the value is in array.
+		Validates that the value is in enum.
 Only valid for string types.
-		(Usage: in=ios,android,windows)
+		(Usage: in=ios|android|windows)

 	ipv4
 		Validates that the value is valid ipv4.
 Only valid for string types.